Carl Sandburg: "A Revolver"

 "A Revolver" is a newly-discovered, unpublished and previously unknown poem

 by Carl Sandburg.
 Although it was written decades before Columbine, Virginia

-Tech, Aurora and Sandy Hook, the poem seems highly relevant and might have been
+Tech, Aurora, Sandy Hook and Parkland, the poem seems highly relevant and might have been

 written just a few minutes ago and addressed to the "religious right," the NRA